 When the state convicts a defendant of a felony, he loses many of his civil rights, including the right to vote.
-This repercussion makes a restoration of voting rights impossible — that is unless he applies for and receives “clemency.”
+This repercussion makes restoration of voting rights impossible — that is unless he applies for and receives “clemency.”

 What is clemency?

-The word clemency means pardon or leniency.
+The word clemency means to pardon or leniency.
 In legal terms, clemency is the process by which convicted felons can seek forgiveness and restore their civil rights.

 The process of clemency is constitutionally authorized and a hopeful means of restoration for those convicted of a felony crime.
 It is “an act of mercy that absolves an individual from all, or any part, of the punishment that the law imposes,” the Florida Commission on Offender Review (FCOR) explains.

 Not all people with felony convictions qualify for clemency.
 Activist group Floridians for a Fair Democracy led a recent campaign that proposed an amendment that would have restored the right to vote for most people with past felony convictions upon completion of their sentences.
 The initiative did not make the Florida ballot for the November 8, 2016 election.

 As it currently stands, you cannot restore your right to vote until:

 - Paid any restitution owed in full, including judgments and liens